transkatgirl/Tapestry-Loom/README.md

 		- [x] Write code for new Weave data structure & serialization+deserialization
 			- [x] Rewrite `content` module to use ~~any_rope~~ ~~flo_rope~~ LinkedList + Bytes
 			- [ ] Rewrite `document` module to use Iterators and Entry whenever possible
-			- [ ] Rewrite `update` module to allow using user-provided timelines & Diff objects, rather than always building a timeline & calculating the diff
+			- [ ] Rewrite `update` module to allow using user-provided timelines & Diff objects, rather than always building a timeline & calculating the diff (use a locking mechanism for the Weave?)
 		- [ ] Test & fix code
 			- [x] Implement unit tests for `content` module
 			- [ ] Implement unit tests for `document` module (WIP)